dtcenter/MET/docs/Users_Guide/config_options.rst

 * "COS_LAT" to define the weight as the cosine of the grid point latitude.
   This an approximation for grid box area used by NCEP and WMO.

-* "AREA" to define the weight as the true area of the grid box (km^2).
+* AREA to define the weight as the true area of the grid box (km^2).

 The weights are ultimately computed as the weight at each grid point divided by the sum of the weights for the current masking region.